v7m/decentralized-lottery-hardhat/README.md

 # Decentralized Ethereum Lottery Hardhat

+*The purpose of this project is to acquire hands-on experience in web3 application development.*

 This app is a part of the Decentralized Ethereum Lottery project, designed for creating, testing, and deploying smart contracts.
 You can find the frontend part in the [Next.js Repo](https://github.com/v7m/decentralized-lottery-nextjs).

 Ethereum Smart Contract Address (Sepolia chain): [0xe59A431759a5a3C270Bba717C1E3dA350f090df4](https://sepolia.etherscan.io/address/0xe59A431759a5a3C270Bba717C1E3dA350f090df4)